VictorPelaez/coral-reef-optimization-algorithm/README.md

 # coral-reef-optimization-algorithm
 Coral Reefs Optimization (CRO) algorithm artificially simulates a coral reef, where different corals (which are the solutions for the considered optimization problem) grow and reproduce in a coral-reef, fighting with other corals for space and find depredation.

+CRO is based on a reef, consisting of a N x M square grid.
+It assumes that each square is able to allocate a coral (or colony of corals).
+As other evolutionary algorithms, is based on the fact that reef will progress, as long as healthier corals (better solutions at the problem) survive, while less stronger corals die.
+Also, as other genetic and evolutionary optimization algorithms, a phase of reproduction takes place.
+In this case, CRO applies several operators to imitate coral's reproduction:

+* modelling of sexual reproduction (broadcast spawning and brooding).
+Broadcast spawning consists on external reproduction, selecting couples of the pool of broadcast spawner corals (as i.e cross-over operator in a genetic algorithm).
+Other hand, Brooding is an internal reproduction (as mutation operator in a genetic algorithm)
+* modelling of asexual reproduction (budding).
+Budding operator duplicates existing corals with a good level of healthiness (better solutions)
+* also some catastrophic events as coral depredation

 Flow diagram of the proposed CRO algorithm:

 <img src = 'cro/assets/flow_diagram_cro.png' height ='500px'>

 Publication link: [The Coral Reefs Optimization Algorithm: A Novel Metaheuristic for Efficiently Solving Optimization Problems](https://www.researchgate.net/publication/264985908_The_Coral_Reefs_Optimization_Algorithm_A_Novel_Metaheuristic_for_Efficiently_Solving_Optimization_Problems)

+CRO includes the following features:

+* Optimization algorithm using your own fitness functions, automatically defined functions
+* Focus on Feature selection problem, allowing any kind of machine learning model and metric (ie. scikit-learn)
+* Binary and Discrete modes as corals representation, grid values interval is allowed
+* Few external dependences, CRO uses Numpy as standard library in order to operate with arrays
+* Hall of Fame of the best corals in the reef

+In future releases:

+* Parallelization of the fitness function evaluations
+* Add a benchmark module containing most common test functions
+* Multi-objective optimization, colony of corals in each grid position
+* Focus on ML hyperparamters optimization and feature selection as a multi-objective approach

 Install